jdunkerley/jdunkerley/alteryx-cubic-splines.md

 ## Testing the Spline

-As always, it is important to test to make sure all is working:
+As always, it is essential to test to make sure all is working:

 ```python
 import matplotlib.pyplot as plt